ezotrank/logsend/readme.md

 [![Build Status](https://travis-ci.org/ezotrank/logsend.svg?branch=master)](https://travis-ci.org/ezotrank/logsend)

 ---
-Logsend is a tool for managing your logs.
+Logsend is high-performance tool for processing logs.

 ## What is it